LYIVX/LYIVXS-Furniture-Mod/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behaviour:
+Steps to reproduce the behavior:
 - Break Block
 - Place Block

-**Expected behaviour**
+**Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-Drag Beneath!!!

 **Version:**
  - Version [e.g. LYIVX's Furniture Mod-1.20.1-1.0.0]